 Michigan requirements for minimum car insurance

-To register your car and be legally allowed to drive anywhere in Michigan, you must have the minimum required car insurance coverage.
-Michigan is a no-fault state, which means that the insurance provider must pay regardless of who was responsible for an accident.
-PIP insurance has been mandatory until recently because it helps pay for medical expenses and lost wages.
-The minimum car insurance requirements in Michigan are 50/100/10, which includes:
+To register your car and be legally allowed to drive in Michigan, you must have a car insurance policy with at least the minimum required coverage types and limits.
+The minimum car insurance requirements in Michigan are 50/100/10, which means:

 Average Michigan car insurance rates by company

 If you’re shopping for low-income car insurance in Michigan, getting quotes from several companies to compare the rates will help you find the most affordable option for your situation.
 Bankrate has chosen to feature the minimum coverage rates from several Michigan companies here, as minimum coverage tends to be much cheaper than full coverage.
 However, you may want to consider higher liability limits or full coverage to better protect your finances.

 |Car insurance company||Average annual premium for minimum coverage|